Affiliate links on Android Authority may earn us a commission. Learn more.

 Many of those visitors would spend time in the city shopping in stores.
 This meant the police had to deal with larger crowds in those locations, along with a larger than normal amount of shoplifters.
 The police started calling that annual crush of people and thieves “Black Friday.”

-The term “Black Friday” was mostly used in Philadelphia until sometime in the 1980s.
+The term was primarily used in Philadelphia until sometime in the 1980s.
 Around that time, retailers in other parts of the US slowly started using the myth of their businesses going into a profit for the year on that shopping date.
-From then on, “Black Friday” was used not in a negative way.
-Instead, it was used as a time for both retailers and shoppers to celebrate the unofficial start of the holiday buying season.
+From then on, we stopped using the term “Black Friday” negatively.
+Instead, it was seen as a time for both retailers and shoppers to celebrate the unofficial start of the holiday buying season.

-Up until a few years ago, most major brick-and-mortar stores in the US shut their doors on Thanksgiving.
-They opened very early the next day to begin their Black Friday sales.
+Until a few years ago, most major brick-and-mortar stores in the US shut their doors on Thanksgiving.
+They opened very early the next day to begin their sales.
 More recently, many retail stores stayed open on Thanksgiving to launch their holiday sales.
 In addition, other retailers now launch Black Friday-based price cuts online on Thanksgiving or even a few days before.

 While Black Friday is not an official national holiday, many states in the US observe the day after Thanksgiving as a holiday for their employees.
 This makes the Thanksgiving holiday a four-day weekend for a lucky few.